Wave Attenuation in Drifting Sea Ice: A Mechanistic Model for Observed Decay Profiles: Mathematical Formulation and Analytical Solutions

-where $c_g $ denotes the group velocity and, similarly to \citet{kohout2011wave}, the effect of the ice $(S_{\text{ice}}$) is explicitly expressed as a linear superposition of all the mechanisms with constant decay, that lead to exponential attenuation ($S_{\text{exp}}$), and the ones due to ocean-ice skin drag drag $(S_{\text{sd}}$).
+and, {similarly} to \citet{kohout2011wave}, the effect of the ice $(S_{\text{ice}}$) is explicitly expressed as a linear superposition of all the mechanisms {with constant decay,} that lead to exponential attenuation ($S_{\text{exp}}$), and the ones due to ocean-ice skin drag $(S_{\text{sd}}$).
+Note that the assumption of exponential decay for all the mechanisms other than drag will facilitate analytic handling.
 Here, in agreement with most wave-in-ice parametrisations in WaveWatchIII \citep{montiel2025jgr}, we assume the open water dispersion relation between angular frequency $\omega$ and wave-number $k$ to hold in sea ice.

-The transport equation in terms of wave amplitude $a(x,t)$, using $E \propto \rho g a^2$ where $\rho$ is water density and $g$ acceleration due to gravity, becomes:
+The transport equation in terms of wave amplitude $a(x,t)$, using $E= \frac{1}{2} \rho g a^2$ where $\rho$ is water density and $g$ acceleration due to gravity, becomes:

 where $s=S/\rho g$.
 In agreement with previous work \citep[e.g.][]{kohout2011wave,herman2019wave}, in ice covered regions we define the exponential source term as